Player Review 2018: Victor Oladipo | Indiana Pacers

 He opened the series with Cleveland with a brilliant 32-point performance in which he hit 6-of-9 3-pointers and added six rebounds, six assists and four steals.
 He was effective in Game 2 as well with 22 points in an appearance limited to 28 minutes by early foul trouble.
 But he struggled again over the next three games, combining to hit just 12-of-50 shots.

-Just when it seemed the pressure was becoming too much – from both Cleveland's double-teaming defensive tactics and the playoff spotlight – he unleashed a triple-double in Game 6 (28 points, 13 rebounds and 10 assists, along with four steals) and then 30 points, 12 rebounds, 6 assists and 3 steals in Game 7.
+Just when it seemed the pressure was becoming too much — from both Cleveland's double-teaming defensive tactics and the playoff spotlight — he unleashed a triple-double in Game 6 (28 points, 13 rebounds, and 10 assists, along with four steals) and then 30 points, 12 rebounds, six assists, and three steals in Game 7.

 Oladipo has a chance, a realistic chance, of becoming to Pacers fans what Reggie Miller has become: an icon to stand the test of time.
 He arrived four seasons too late to play his entire career for the Pacers as Miller did, and he might not have as many fictional-quality playoff moments as Miller did, but if he continues to grow and finishes his career for the franchise and doesn't lose his unique combination of mojo and humility, he could become just as popular.
 His reputation ultimately will be determined largely by how he performs in the clutch moments of the postseason, but he's a better athlete than Miller and equally dedicated toward improvement.